abergs/docs-playground/src/guide/get-started.md

 // Generate a verification token for the user. const {token, error} = await p.signinWithAlias(alias);
-// tip: You can also try p.signinWithDiscoverable();
+// Tip: You can also try p.signinWithDiscoverable();

-// Call your backend to verify the generated token. const backendUrl = "https://localhost:7002"; // Your backend const verifiedUser = await fetch(backendUrl + "/signin?token=" + token).then(r => r.json());
+// Call your backend to verify the generated token. const backendUrl = "https://localhost:7002"; // Your backend. const verifiedUser = await fetch(backendUrl + "/signin?token=" + token).then(r => r.json());
 if(verifiedUser.success === true) {
   // If successful, proceed!
 }
 ```

 Successful implementation will make a verification token available to the backend.
-In the above example, the client waits for the backend to return `true` (step 2 in the picture) before proceeding to act on the confirmed sign-in
+In the above example, the client waits for the backend to return `true` (**step 2**) before proceeding to act on the confirmed sign-in.

-2. Validate the verification token by calling the passwordless.dev API's `/signin/verify` endpoint ([learn more](api.html/#signin-verify)) with generated token, for example:
+2. Validate the verification token by calling the Passwordless.dev API's `/signin/verify` endpoint ([learn more](api.html/#signin-verify)) with generated token, for example:

 <Badge text="backend" type="warning"/>